Entries from September 2008 ↓

 - One of the gripes I hear from other homeschoolers and professional educators is that a lot of homeschool students don’t know how to write.
 I also hear the opposite—that homeschoolers have excellent writing ability.
 I think it depends on the family; if there’s an emphasis on writing, competent, perhaps even superior writers will result.
 However, writing often seems to be the last thing we get to in our day….
 (Read complete review here.)

 - WriteShop Primary A Activity Set Worksheet Pack is a set of worksheets used in the WriteShop Primary writing course.
 The set for Book A contains 20 activity pages plus two Primary Writing Skills Evaluation Charts geared to track your young student’s progress as you move through the program together….
 (Read complete review here.)

 Next week, we’ll take a look at some reviews that offer a more personal bias, even though the writers have not actually used the product themselves.

-Photo © by Caitlin Burke.
-Used by permission.
+Photo © Caitlin Burke.
+Used with permission.

 September 11th, 2008 — Holiday & Seasonal Ideas, Resources & Links, Writing Games & Activities

 It’s been seven years since 9/11.
 Can you believe it?
 Ask your kids to write a short essay, journal entry, or even a list about the events of September 11, 2001.
 Here are a few ideas.